Preparing for compliance under the Biden administration

 Many companies are taking a fresh look at their compliance programs, and there are some critical factors to consider.

-reported, the Biden administration is likely to have new direction for regulators and “organizations across multiple sectors are preparing for a more aggressive regulatory approach.
+As Forbes reported, the Biden administration is likely to have new direction for regulators and “organizations across multiple sectors are preparing for a more aggressive regulatory approach.
 However, no sector is bracing more than the banking and financial arenas, where compliance changes could come more swiftly.”

 To prepare for how regulators will evaluate compliance programs and respond to infractions, companies can take some key cues from recent court decisions, along with the most recent Evaluation of Corporate Compliance Programs Guidance published by the Department of Justice (DOJ) and the Resource Guide to the US Foreign Corrupt Practices Act published by the DOJ and Securities and Exchange Commission (SEC):